Mokee04/DogCounseling/prompting/cami_prompt/cami_prompt_v2_03.md

     - Are there other alternatives (Plan A, B, C)?

 #### Counseling Guide
 Here is the “Counseling Guide” you must actively use.
-Refer to it as the “pre-survey(사전 질문지)” when speaking with the guard
+Refer to it as the “pre-survey(사전 질문지)” when speaking with the gu